-On July 22, the CEC approved Resolution No. 115 "On Amendments to the CEC Resolution No. 15 of May 8, 2020".
+On July 22, the CEC approved Resolution No. 115, which amended its earlier Resolution No. 15.
 According to this resolution, in order to prevent the spread of coronavirus infection, restrictions were imposed on the number of observers at polling stations and in territorial election commissions during the receipt of protocols from the PECs.

 In particular, according to the amended para.
 16 of the resolution, the meetings of precinct commissions and the reception of protocols from precinct commissions by territorial commissions could be attended by no more than five observers present in the polling premises at the same time.
 During the period of early voting, no more than three observers were allowed in one polling station.
 If the number of members of the commission did not exceed seven, no more than half of the PEC members had the right to be present at its meetings and in the polling station.
 The right of observers to be present at polling stations was determined by the order of their accreditation with the corresponding commissions.
-This requirement did not apply to foreign (international) observers, members of the House of Representatives of the National Assembly and members of the Council of the Republic of the National Assembly of the Republic of Belarus, members of local councils of deputies, and proxies entitled to be present at any polling station.
+This requirement did not apply to foreign (international) observers, members of the National Assembly of the Republic of Belarus, members of local councils of deputies, and proxies entitled to be present at any polling station.
 Also, these restrictions did not affect the media.

-Later, the CEC prepared a message3 on the procedure for monitoring the precinct commissions.
+Later, the CEC prepared a message6 on the procedure for monitoring the precinct commissions.
 According to the report, the PECs had to make two observation schedules at the polling stations: for the early observation period and for the main voting day.
 Each day of early voting was divided into two periods - from 10 am to 2 pm and from 2 pm to 7 pm.
 The main polling day was also divided into two periods - from 8 am to 3 pm and from 3 pm to 8 pm and the counting period.
 The PECs were then instructed to draft the schedules after interviewing the observers by phone.
 The survey was conducted based on the order of accreditation of observers in the precinct commission.
 With this in mind, when drawing up the schedule for the period of early voting, the first three observers in the accreditation book were given the opportunity to choose the date and period (dates and periods) of observation, while the remaining dates and periods were offered to the following observers.
 A similar schedule was drawn up for the main voting day, August 9, which increased the maximum number of observers to five.
 This procedure was applied only in those polling stations where the number of accredited observers exceeded the quotas established by the Central Election Commission.